 Use Tradify’s Billable Rate Calculator to determine your optimal charge-out rate.

 Positive cash flow indicates that your business is adding to its cash reserves, and you can settle debt, invest in new assets and pay yourself a living wage.
 It’s really important, especially in the early days, that you learn how to forecast your cash flow.

 Once you have a clear picture of your cash flow forecast, here are a few ways to improve your cash flow:

-- Invoice quickly so you get paid on time.
-Lee Fisher had this to say: “It’s definitely making me money.
+- Invoice quickly to get paid on time.
+“It’s definitely making me money.
 When I send out an invoice or quote, they look professional.
-I don’t get phone calls anymore from my regular clients about my invoices – and they’re paid within a couple of days.”
+I don’t get phone calls anymore from my regular clients about my invoices – and they’re paid within a couple of days.” - Lee Fisher

-- Speed up payments by enabling online credit card payments.
-For Dan Seaber-Shinn, it’s been a game-changer: “Setting up bank payments was always a pain.
-Now I can take credit card payments, all I need to do is send an invoice and they can pay securely online.”
+- Speed up payments with online credit card payments.
+“It’s been a game-changer: “Setting up bank payments was always a pain.
+Now I can take credit card payments, all I need to do is send an invoice and they can pay securely online.” - Dan Seaber-Shinn

 Tradify has a number of features that support new business operators:

 - Capture and manage new enquiries: “When we get an enquiry, because all of our jobs are scheduled, I find a day when we’re close to where the job is and log it for then – that’s why we’re often booked out three weeks in advance.” says Luke Lange.

 - Generate professional quotes: “Quotes are done in half the time.
 I think I save about five hours a week on admin.
 That’s time I can be on the job, actually making money, or at home with the family,” says Eddy Kendall.